-Students wishing to earn a bachelor’s or advanced degree in a world language should consider the Associate in Liberal Arts degree, as it offers the opportunity to develop language skills while pursuing a thorough liberal arts education in preparation for transfer into a language major at the university level.
+Students who want to earn a bachelor’s or advanced degree in a world language should consider the Associate of Liberal Arts degree.
+It gives you the chance to develop language skills while pursuing a thorough liberal arts education and prepares you to transfer into a language major at the university level.

-Students with an excellent level of preparation in high school Spanish also may want to consider the Associate of Arts in Teaching (A.A.T.) degree in Spanish in the TEACH Institute.
+Students with an excellent level of preparation in high school Spanish may want to consider the Associate of Arts in Teacher Education (A.A.) degree in Spanish in the TEACH Institute.

 It is not necessary to start with the first college level course if you have previous experience with the language.
 A rule of thumb for self-advising is that one year of high school language is equivalent of one term of a college level language.
 You may use your high school transcript or report card as documentation when you register for a language.
 The World Languages department chair also may sign your registration form if you wish to waive a prerequisite for a course.